flyway/flywaydb.org/documentation/migrations.md

 - **Description**: Underscores or spaces separate the words
 - **Suffix**: `.sql` ([configurable](/documentation/commandline/migrate#sqlMigrationSuffixes))

+Optionally versioned SQL migrations can also omit both the separator and the description.

 ### Discovery

 Flyway discovers SQL-based migrations both on the **filesystem** and on the Java **classpath**.